ApexAbim/ChristmasCountdown/README.md

-Find out how many days left till Santa comes
+Find out how many days is left till Santa comes